traefik/traefik/docs/content/routing/entrypoints.md

 !!! warning "Only TCP and HTTP"

     The `AsDefault` option has no effect on UDP EntryPoints.
-    When UDP routers are not defining the [EntryPoints option](./routers/index.md#entrypoints_2), they are attached to all available UDP EntryPoints.
+    When a UDP router does not define the [EntryPoints option](./routers/index.md#entrypoints_2), it is attached to all available UDP EntryPoints.

 ??? example "Defining only one entryPoint as default"